dk-flylab/furigoma/README.md

 If there are many Hohei(Pawn), the higher ranked player moves his pieces first(Sente(Black)), and if there are many Tokin(Promoted Pawn) pieces, the higher ranked player moves his pieces later(Gote(White)).[(Furikoma in the 79th Meijin(Shogi master) match)](https://www.youtube.com/watch?v=LsHWH7vo8r8#t=17m10s)

 This project counts the types of pieces in furikoma to determine the first and second moves of the higher-ranked players.

+# AI model and Training of Deep Learning
+・Algorithm: YOLO v5